1. Which activities are eligible for IFPC co-financing?

 2. Who can apply for co-financing?

-a) Individuals, particularly artists and creators;
+a) Individuals, particularly artists and creators of all ages;

 b) public bodies with specific responsibility for the promotion of culture and artistic creation;